+An article published by The Guardian brought up a recent Twitter discussion on how to properly brush and take care of your teeth.
 You’d think that doing something twice a day, every day, for our entire lives would make most of us experts at that thing.
 Of course, at the goal of achieving 10,000 hours, it would take over 400 years to achieve mastery of toothbrushing at four minutes a day.
-In fact, most people aren’t doing as good of a job at brushing their teeth as they should.
 Here are a few ways you’re probably brushing your teeth wrong.

 Using the Wrong Toothbrush